Singapore's miracle economy wrestles with immigration in jubilee year

 The government expects annual economic growth of 2-4 percent until 2020, or growth of about 3 percent on average, Finance Minister Tharman Shanmugaratnam said in April, adding that the forecast reflects a “new normal” in the economy.

-“However, achieving even 3 percent growth on average will be an increasing challenge, as our labour force slows down in the years to come,” Tharman said, adding that the slowdown will be significant.
+“However, achieving even 3 percent growth on average will be an increasing challenge, as our labor force slows down in the years to come,” Tharman said, adding that the slowdown will be significant.

-Singapore-based conglomerate Keppel Corp Ltd, one of the world’s largest offshore rig builders, said last month it has invested in its overseas facilities to increase production capability, unable to meet its labour requirements locally.
+Singapore-based conglomerate Keppel Corp Ltd (KPLM.SI), one of the world’s largest offshore rig builders, said last month it has invested in its overseas facilities to increase production capability, unable to meet its labor requirements locally.